 - For precision/personalized medicine to work, we must involve all types of people in genomics research

-For more information, or to participate in our Parkinson disease Study in diverse populations, please contact:
+For more information, or to participate in our Parkinson disease Study, please contact:

 Anisley Martinez, M.D.